-- We are well positioned from a capital perspective.
-As of March 17, 2011, we have \$266.8 million in unused and available credit lines.
-In addition, we have been successful at lengthening the term of our debt facilities, with no facilities expiring until June of 2012.
-Even with the most recent share repurchase, our capital structure remains conservative.
-And our lending relationships, which we have developed over a long period of time, remain strong.
+- We believe that we are well positioned from a capital perspective.
+As of March 15, 2012, we have \$280.3 million in unused and available credit lines.
+In addition, we have been successful at lengthening the term of our debt facilities, with no facilities expiring until September of 2013.
+Our capital structure remains conservative and our lending relationships, which we have developed over a long period of time, remain strong.
 We believe our lenders were impressed with our performance during the financial crisis, and their confidence in our company was enhanced as a result.
 Our goal is to maintain a consistent presence in the market in good times and bad, and we believe our access to capital will be a competitive advantage in that effort. - We devote a large portion of our time to something we call organizational health.
 Organizational health is about putting our team members in position to do their best work.
 For that, we focus consistently on ten elements of operational effectiveness, including setting clear expectations, communicating fully, managing performance, providing training, maintaining effective incentive compensation plans, and providing the technology and processes required for operational excellence.